2023 Solar Incentives Guide for Sylacauga, AL - Tax Credits & Rebates

 EcoWatch's Sylacauga, AL Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your solar system — or call a local Sylacauga solar installer — to better understand which incentives you might qualify for.
+Your best bet is to talk to someone from the company that installed your solar system – or speak to a local Sylacauga solar installer — to learn about which incentives you may qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-The order in which incentives are applied could vary depending on which incentives you are claiming but typically yes, you can receive multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to verify you are claiming all of the incentives you qualify for and applying them in the correct order.
+The order in which incentives are applied could vary depending on which incentives you are claiming but in most cases yes, you can claim multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to verify you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.